arwhyte/caliper-stuff/docs/caliper-upgrade-v1p0_to_v1p1.md

 # Caliper 1.0 to 1.1 Upgrade Notes

-This document focuses on the steps required to updating _existing_ Caliper 1.0 event streams to Caliper 1.1.
+This document focuses on the steps required to update a Caliper 1.0 `Event` and/or `Entity` describe JSON-LD document to Caliper 1.1.

+The document provides an overview of Caliper 1.1 changes that impact Caliper 1.0 implementations.
+The information provided neither supercedes nor is a substitute for either the [Caliper Analytics® Specification, version 1.1](https://github.com/IMSGlobal/caliper-spec/blob/master/caliper-spec.md) or the [Caliper Analytics® Sensor Certification Guide](https://github.com/IMSGlobal/caliper-cert-guide).
+Gaining a thorough understanding of the IMS Caliper 1.1 doc set should be considered a prerequisite before considering upgrading from 1.0 to 1.1.

 ## 1.0 Terminology